BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/rec/LN-view.md

 **LN** paved the public road to diverse innovations: client-server, multirole/group access, distributed/synchronized doc-oriented DB<sup>📜</sup>, **replication**<sup>⭐</sup>, asymmetric encryption from authorization down to selected fields on demand &thinsp;&mdash;&thinsp; to name a few hallmarks.

-**LN** wasn't deprived of drawbacks; there were alternative suites (including legacy and tailor-made), but this aquatic flower dominated the market garden ... until Microsoft began to win large chunks of the office software market.
+**LN** wasn't deprived of drawbacks; there were alternative suites (including legacy and tailor-made), but this aquatic flower dominated the market garden ... until Microsoft began to win large chunks of the office software market.\
+___________\
+&nbsp; <sup>📜</sup> <samp>Long before NoSQL became mainstream.</samp>\
+&nbsp; <sup>⭐</sup> <samp>Emphasized for superior ease, versatility, productivity, and robustness.
+Besides synchronizing DBs it allowed us to seamlessly use/develop LN offline, guarantee messaging, and merge design much simpler than in Git or TFS.</samp>
 </td></tr></table>

 * In **1995**, <sub><sub>[![IBM Badge](https://img.shields.io/badge/IBM-052FAD?logo=ibm&logoColor=fff&style=for-the-badge)](#)</sub></sub> gained Lotus in full<sup>💰</sup>.\
-It was a big chance not only to gain from sales and internal installations but also to reform leastways _Notes_ by leaning on the influence and technological capital of Big Blue.\
+It was a big chance not only to gain from sales and internal installations but also to reform leastways _Notes_ by leaning on the influence and technological capital of the _Big Blue_.\
 However, mediocre and inaccurately focused efforts caused Lotus to wilt.<sup>🍦</sup>

 * In **2001**, <sub><sub>[![Microsoft](https://img.shields.io/badge/Microsoft-0078D4?style=for-the-badge&logo=microsoft&logoColor=white)](#)</sub></sub> released its "bird of a feather" &thinsp;<samp>&mdash;</samp>&thinsp; **SharePoint** &thinsp;<samp>&mdash;</samp>&thinsp; much more sophisticated and bulkier but promoting the next generation of a product and API.\